lowenbjer/pipedrive-mcp-server/readme.md

 - `analyze-leads`: Analyze leads by status
 - `compare-pipelines`: Compare different pipelines and their stages
 - `find-high-value-deals`: Find high-value deals

+## Railway Deployment

+This server is Railway-compatible and can be deployed directly:

+1. Connect your GitHub repository to Railway
+2. Railway will automatically detect the Node.js project and build it
+3. Set environment variables in Railway dashboard (optional, for default credentials):
+   - `PIPEDRIVE_API_TOKEN` (optional)
+   - `PIPEDRIVE_DOMAIN` (optional)
+   - `MCP_TRANSPORT=sse` (required for HTTP access)
+4. Railway will automatically set the `PORT` environment variable
+5. Your server will be available at the Railway-provided URL

+The server will use the `PORT` environment variable provided by Railway, making it fully compatible with Railway's deployment platform.

 ## License